zeroDivZero/notes-react-native/notes/components/text-input.md

 By default has minimal style besides height.
 Not visible against white background.

-Subscribe to `onChangeText` events to read user input.
+Subscribe to event `onChangeText` to read user input.
 There are also other events like `onSubmitEditing` and `onFocus`.
 Minimal ex:

 ```javascript
 import React, { Component } from 'react';